richardantao/tutee/README.md

 ## Application Structure

 ### Frontend
-The frontend is built with React, which are hosted inside te `/app` folder.
+The frontend is built with React, which are hosted inside the `/app` folder.
 The `/components` are organized using atomic design, which are broken down into atoms, molecules, organisms, and pages.

 Redux is implemented into the frontend as a state manager, and is stored in the `/actions` and `/reducers` folders.